 Ask Me Anything (AMA) meetings are arranged to allow team members the opportunity to learn from and ask questions of our E-Group, Board of Directors, and others groups who would like to host an AMA on a specific topic.
 AMAs can be arranged for many purposes, including the following:

-AMA meetings typically include the whole company, and are usually hosted by a leader, team member, or a group of leaders.
+AMA meetings typically include the whole company, and are usually initiated by a leader, team member, or a group of leaders.

-They can be hosted by anyone who wants to host an AMA, but typically are hosted by one of the following:
+They can be initiated by anyone who wants to schedule an AMA, but are typically initiated by one of the following:

 Occasionally an AMA might be held for a smaller audience.
 It is encouraged for all AMAs to be open to the full company whenever possible.
 Occasionally an AMA may not make sense to be sent to the whole company.
 In those instances, it is still encouraged to add the calendar invitation to the GitLab Team Meetings Calendar as sometimes team members may want to join a call that may not be directly directly applicable to them.
 Whenever creating an AMA for a smaller group, be sure to invite the team directly in the calendar invite.